AzlinRusnan/Bank_Turnover_Analysis/README.md

 >
 >**Recommendation:**
 >
->Customer Research: Conduct surveys, focus groups, and interviews with female customers to understand their specific concerns, preferences, and needs.
+>1. **Customer Research:** Conduct surveys, focus groups, and interviews with female customers to understand their specific concerns, preferences, and needs.
 This >research can reveal insights into why they may be more likely to turn from bank.
+>
->Monitoring and Feedback: Regularly monitor the effectiveness of these strategies through ongoing feedback mechanisms and adjust them as necessary to ensure they >continue to meet the needs of female customers effectively
+>2. **Monitoring and Feedback:** Regularly monitor the effectiveness of these strategies through ongoing feedback mechanisms and adjust them as necessary to ensure they >continue to meet the needs of female customers effectively

 ### 3. Displaying Customer Turnover by Number of Product
 >![Customer Turnover by Number of Product](images/Product.png)